precondition/ProgramISO/ideas.md

 * Variant where the first 2 levels of the number row are reversed (Afterthought: The number row is notoriously hard to touch type on.
 Adding the frequently used symbols on the upper row but on a layer still is more convenient than being able to access the symbols on Level 1 of the number row)
 * Variant(?) with a 5th level set as a Latch on <kbd>R-Shift</kbd> key to access accented characters like on my old unreleased prototype kb layouts.
 (Physical <kbd>Ctrl</kbd> key(s) can be used to regain lost compose key.
 Same can be said for the menu key)
 * ~~Level3 M-Enter-Ctrl key could hold ;~~ **Added to ProgramISO**
+* Remap <kbd>Menu</kbd> or <kbd>L-Ctrl</kbd> to be a combination of modifiers (e.g. Ctrl+Shift or Ctrl+Level3) in an effort to reduce finger gymnastics.
+* Opening a new branch for more extreme modifications, where minimizing deviations from stock QWERTY is no longer a preoccupation
+* **Numpad**
     * Possibly add a numpad centered on 'K' on a layer?
 This would require a switch because latch would be too impractical for entering digit**s**.
 A lock could be considered but I believe it would be overkill to use a lock just for numbers.
-* Remap <kbd>Menu</kbd> or <kbd>L-Ctrl</kbd> to be a combination of modifiers (e.g. Ctrl+Shift or Ctrl+Level3) in an effort to reduce finger gymnastics.
-* Opening a new branch for more extreme modifications, where minimizing deviations from stock QWERTY is no longer a preoccupation
     * If we assume that a numpad layer is added, we can turn level1 number row into a bunch of level/layers latches
+    * If numpad is centered on <kbd>K</kbd>, <kbd>AltGr</kbd> could be used as `0`.
+(The spacebar could also be used but that's a bad candidate because I might need to input spaces between triplets of digits)
+    * Centering the numpad on <kbd>I</kbd> instead could also be interesting.
+Why?
+Familiarity.
+7, 8, 9 do not move and neither do the comma and the dot which are often used in number entry.
+If numpad is centered on K, commas and dots will be harder to input.
+    * Numbers are often used for indexing so it would be a good idea to add a colon at its classic QWERTY position on the numpad layer.
+For the same reasons, adding square brackets on e.g.<kbd>P</kbd> and<kbd>/</kbd> could also prove to be useful.
 * A better analysis of keysyms that are used continuously (e.g. obvious ones like `Left` but also less obvious ones like `{` stemming from my use of vim) and keysyms that don't get repeated (e.g. accented characters, `âscîîcîrcum`, `$`, ...) is needeed in order to better understand what keysyms would benefit from *switches* and add non-repeated keysyms on a layer that is accessed with a *latch*.
 * xcape can also be used to dual-role a level X switch and a level Y latch on the same key
 * I don't use PgUp and PgDn a lot and yet they occupy the home row. <kbd>S</kbd> and <kbd>D</kbd> could instead yield openers and closers (i.e. parens and brackets) on certain layers
-* If numpad is centered on <kbd>K</kbd>, <kbd>AltGr</kbd> could be used as `0`.
-(The spacebar could also be used but that's a bad candidate because I might need to input spaces between triplets of digits)
 * Remap <kbd>Spacebar</kbd> to be a Level Y switch on a certain level X which can be accessed with a Level X latch.
 As such I can dual-role all modifiers of the bottom row into latches which I can combo with non repeated keysyms or combo with space as a switch + repeated keysym.
 By combining lvlX latch and lvlY switch on space, this makes it easier to access lvls >5.
+This gets us closer to a pseudo-thumb cluster on a PC105 keyboard.
+* Move accents away from Level 3 number row and add square brackets `[]` on level 3 of <kbd>9(</kbd> and <kbd>0)</kbd>
+* Shift+Escape i.e. Level 2 <kbd>Caps Lock</kbd> is hardly used.
+It could be replaced with something more useful like a latch or something.
+The colon is very convenient at Level3 since it can be accessed with a pinky barré between <kbd>Tab</kbd> and <kbd>Caps Lock</kbd>.

 # Interesting resources
 * There are so many obscure things that are possible with xkb like those briefly mentionned in this article : https://medium.com/@benreaves/keybinding-in-groups-for-linux-938f379648cb but I can't seem to find documentation which lists and explains all those options.
 [This man page](https://www.systutorials.com/docs/linux/man/3-XkbKeyTypesForCoreSymbols/) is a good start.